How to use phalcon-devtools to accelerate Phalcon development

 • simple (default)

---use-config-ini When added, app/config/config.php becomes config.ini
+--use-config-ini If you add it, app/config/config.php becomes config.ini

 --trace not clear